 We have included expenditures for clerical support, supplies and services and telephone, with supplies and services decreasing after initial materials are secured.
 Library and media subscriptions are also included in the budget (see Appendix A for Budget Proforma).
+In response to the library's request for an increase in the library allotment, we have consented to increase the library funds to the requested amount.

 We have also carefully considered the proposed graduate program's potential impact on the department's undergraduate program and faculty's teaching load.
 For this purpose, we have provided a course scheduling narrative (see Appendix D) showing how we intend to administer the graduate program in ways consistent with the department's overall commitment to both its undergraduate and graduate curriculum.

 Appendices